 About this tomato

-What a strange name for a great tomato!
+A strange name for a great tomato!
 Granny's Throwing is actually a favourite Italian heirloom tomato with a voluptuous shape, heavily ribbed fruit and excellent flavour.
 I will leave it to The Diggers Club here to explain how this Italian variety got its Australian name.

 KY1 - early, medium size, bush